Insights Compliance

 Keep clean books throughout the year.
 This is the foundation — a well-maintained ledger, reconciled monthly, means there is no year-end reconstruction to pay for.
 Reconcile before year-end.
 Every bank account, the fixed-asset register, receivables, payables, inventory and any intercompany balances should tie out before the auditor arrives, so the engagement starts on solid ground rather than in cleanup.
 Prepare the schedules the auditor will ask for, so the file is ready to test rather than assembled on request.
 And respond to auditor queries quickly and completely — an engagement that stalls waiting for information you have not sent takes longer and costs more, and open items have a way of multiplying.

 Get those right and the audit reflects it.
 The team spends its time testing and concluding, the query list stays short, and the fee stays proportionate to your business rather than inflated by avoidable rework.
 This is exactly where good preparation pays for itself — the audit assistance we provide is built around handing the external auditor a clean, complete, cross-referenced file so the engagement runs efficiently from day one.
-For an indication of how we structure ongoing support, see our pricing, and note that the audit fee itself is quoted by your appointed auditor against your specific numbers.
+For an indication of how we structure ongoing support, see how we scope and quote engagements, and note that the audit fee itself is quoted by your appointed auditor against your specific numbers.

 So what will it cost?